mignon-p/inty-midi/examples/README.md

 * Source: <https://www.mutopiaproject.org/cgibin/piece-info.cgi?id=109>
 * Command line: `inty-midi -m -p 1 Greensleeves.mid Greensleeves.bas`

+Greensleeves begins with a quarter note pickup note, which is why the option `-p 1` is needed.
+(It is only needed for proper insertion of blank lines in the output; the music would still sound correct without it.)

 ## Canon in D, by Johann Pachelbel

 * Source: <https://musescore.com/user/3349846/scores/1376056>